 Such is the impact that an outbreak of AFB should be reported to state authorities for a diagnosis.
 If confirmed, the most effective “solution” is to burn all hives and equipment.
 Why?
 Because the spores of AFB can remain active for up to 70 years!

 Although having a similar name, European Foulbrood (EFB) is nowhere near as severe.
 This is because the bacteria from EFB don’t create persistent spores.
 Indeed, it’s possible for a colony to recover from EFB and it can be treated with antibiotics.
 But it is still a very serious disease that you really don’t want to see.

-Note that these diseases are so widespread worldwide now that their names do not relate to where you might find them and both are evident in the US.
+Note that these diseases are so widespread worldwide now that their names do not relate in any meaningful way to where you might find them.
+Both are evident in the US.